Skip to main content

 The UK government have extended access to Student Finance (maintenance and tuition fee support) from 1 August 2022 for those who are granted permission to stay in the UK under one of the three schemes for Ukrainians.
 This is for students who are already on a Higher Education course, and for new students.

-Those who are granted leave under one of the Ukraine Schemes will be eligible for tuition fee and maintenance support without being subject to a three-year ordinary residence requirement, if they:
+Those who with leave under one of the Ukraine Schemes will be eligible for tuition fee and maintenance support without being subject to a three-year ordinary residence requirement, if they:

 • are ordinarily resident in England on the course start date